 - Save up to $200 on the Pixel 5 with eligible trade-in with AT&T

-The Google Pixel 4a takes many of the style cues from the Pixel 4, though it starts at the incredibly low price of just $349.
-If you want the best Google’s software can offer you at the lowest possible price, it’s tough to overlook the Pixel 4a and its powerful camera.
+The Google Pixel 4a takes many of the style cues from the Pixel 4, though it starts at the incredibly low price of just $299.99.
+If you want the best software Google can offer you at the lowest possible price, it’s tough to overlook the Pixel 4a and its powerful camera.

 The Pixel 4a 5G is, in essence, the 5G-enabled version of the Pixel 4a, but that’s not the only upgrade.
-The phone has a bigger screen, features a faster Snapdragon 765G processor, and comes with a bigger battery.
-It hits the balance between premium and budget perfectly, making it one of the best mid-range phones on the market.
-There are no hot deals on it at the moment, but we’ve provided you with a buying option below.
+The phone has a bigger screen, a faster Snapdragon 765G processor, and a bigger battery.
+As a result, it perfectly hits the balance between premium and budget, making it one of the best mid-range phones on the market.

 Google is axing the Pixel 4 from its lineup, meaning you’ll have to hurry if you want the newest Pixel flagship in your pocket.
 There are pros and cons to the Pixel 4, but it offers a camera experience that’s tough to top.